 “There was a cannon in the parade loaded with gunpowder, held in place by a wad of wet papier-mâché,” Bauman would later recall.
 “Someone lit the fuse and the cannon fired into the crowd, hitting [me] in the pelvis.
 It was the son of the owner of the cannon showing off to a friend.”

-The cannon blast knocked Bauman unconscious and critically injured part of her pelvis, along with a kidney, some of her intestines, and her left leg.
+The cannon blast knocked Bauman unconscious and critically injured the left side of her pelvis, along with a kidney, some of her intestines, and her left leg.
 Gushing blood, she could easily have died at the scene.
-Luckily, nearby was a doctor who intervened and saved her life by pinching an artery to stanch the bleeding.
+Luckily, nearby there was a doctor who intervened and saved her life by pinching an artery to stanch the bleeding.
 She was rushed to Harborview Medical Center, where her left leg was amputated upon arrival.
 She then underwent nine months of operations and recovery before finally leaving the hospital.
 She would then spend the rest of her life confined to a wheelchair.

-Rather than passively accept her fate, Bauman decided to sue the people whom she considered responsible for the accident: the parade sponsors, the man who brought the cannon, and the city for ignoring the loaded weapon at a public event.
-Three long years of legal battles eventually led to a $330,000 out-of-court settlement, awarded in April 1973.
+Rather than passively accept her fate, Bauman decided to sue the people whom she considered responsible for the accident: Pioneer Square restaurateurs François and Julia Kissel, who sponsored the parade; Morris Hart, the man who brought the cannon; and the City of Seattle for employing the police officers who ignored the loaded weapon at a public event.
+Three long years of legal battles eventually led to a $330,000 (US$1.9 million in 2020 dollars) out-of-court settlement, awarded in April 1973.